Relational spaces in a transactional world

 Sticklers will know that the Voltaire quote is thought to be a misattribution by Evelyn Beatrice Hall as an illustration of his beliefs in her book, ‘The Friends of Voltaire.'

-Jane Riddiford ~ "Vision grows in the footsteps of shared commitment" - The Photo-Dialogues
+Take a look at my conversation with Jane Riddiford ~ "Vision grows in the footsteps of shared commitment" - The Photo-Dialogues